State preparation by shallow circuits using feed forward: Introduction

-\paragraph{Summary of results} \begin{itemize} \item We give a new definition of a computational model that captures the power of the four step process: applying a constant number of layers of one- and two-qubit gates; performing a syndrome measurement; perform a fast classical calculation determining corrections; apply corrections.
+\paragraph{Summary of results} \begin{itemize} \item We give a new definition of a computational model that captures the power of the four step process: applying a constant number of layers of one- and two-qubit gates; performing a syndrome measurement; perform a fast classical computation determining corrections; apply corrections.
 We call this model \emph{Local Alternating Quantum Classical Computations}, or $\LAQCC$ for short.
 In this model we bound the allowed quantum operations, intermediate classical calculations, and number of rounds separately.
 In Section~\ref{sec:LAQCC_model} we define this model and give a list of operations based on results from literature contained in this computational model.
 In some of these operations we explicitly use that we allow for multiple, but at most constant, rounds of corrections. \item We show show that there exist $\LAQCC$ circuits that can not be weakly simulated in Section~\ref{sec:IQP_in_LAQCC}.
-We further show that for every $\LAQCC$ circuit there exists a $\QNC^1$ circuit simulating it perfectly, in Section~\ref{sec:LAQCC_in_QNC1}. \item We show a protocol to prepare the uniform superposition state of size $q$ in $\LAQCC$ using $\mathO(\log(\ceil{q})^2)$ qubits in Section~\ref{sec:superposition_modulo_q}. \item We show a protocol to prepare the $W_n$ state in $\LAQCC$ using $\mathO(n\log(n))$ qubits in Section~\ref{sec:W_state_in_LAQCC}. \item We show two ways of preparing the Dicke-$(n,k)$ state.
-The first method is in $\LAQCC$, works up to $k = \mathO(\sqrt{n})$, and uses $\mathO(n^2\log(n)$ qubits, and is found in Section~\ref{sec:dicke:small_k}.
-The second method is in $\LAQCC-\mathsf{LOG}$ (an extension of $\LAQCC$ allowing for logarithmic number of alterations instead of constant), works for any $k$, and uses $\mathO(poly(n))$ qubits, and is found in Section~\ref{sec:Dicke_in_LAQCC_LOG}. \item We introduce a new type computational complexity for preparing states and show that the extension of $\LAQCC$ where we allow a polynomial number of rounds and unbounded classical computation, is contained in $\mathsf{PostQPoly}$, the class of polynomial circuits with post-selection, in Section~\ref{sec:Complexity results}. \end{itemize}
+We further show that for every $\LAQCC$ circuit there exists a $\QNC^1$ circuit simulating it perfectly, in Section~\ref{sec:LAQCC_in_QNC1}. \item We introduce a new type computational complexity for preparing states and show that the extension of $\LAQCC$ where we allow a polynomial number of rounds and unbounded classical computation, is contained in $\mathsf{PostQPoly}$, the class of polynomial circuits with post-selection, in Section~\ref{sec:Complexity results}. \item We show a protocol to prepare the uniform superposition state of size $q$ in $\LAQCC$ using $\mathO(\ceil{\log_2(q)}^2)$ qubits in Section~\ref{sec:superposition_modulo_q}. \item We show a protocol to prepare the $W_n$ state in $\LAQCC$ using $\mathO(n\log(n))$ qubits in Section~\ref{sec:W_state_in_LAQCC}. \item We show two ways of preparing the Dicke-$(n,k)$ state.
+The first method is in $\LAQCC$, works up to $k = \mathO(\sqrt{n})$, uses $\mathO(n^2\log(n))$ qubits, and is found in Section~\ref{sec:dicke:small_k}.
+The second method is in $\LAQCC\text{-}\mathsf{LOG}$ (an extension of $\LAQCC$ allowing for logarithmic number of alterations instead of constant), works for any $k$, uses $\mathO(\text{poly}(n))$ qubits, and is found in Section~\ref{sec:Dicke_in_LAQCC_LOG}. \item We extend on our $\LAQCC$ method of generating Dicke-$(n,k)$ states for $k = \mathO(\sqrt{n})$ and show a protocol to generate many-body scar states for a particular Hamiltonian in $\LAQCC$ (Section~\ref{sec:many_body_scar}). \end{itemize} Summarized in a table, we provide the following state generation protocols: